Welcome Students!

 Commencement

-There are typically two commencement ceremonies per year, one for spring typically held in Victoria, and one for fall typically held in Katy.
+Commencement ceremonies in the Spring and Fall are held in Victoria.
+UHV does not hold a summer commencement.
 Summer term graduates participate during the fall graduation ceremony.
 UHV does not hold a summer commencement.

 Bachelor of Science in Nursing (RN to BSN) students who plan to graduate in the summer should apply for summer graduation.
 However, prospective summer graduates have the option to participate in the following fall ceremony.
 Students should refer to Graduation Deadlines for additional and up to date information on graduation.